tiagomelo/tiagomelo.github.io/docs/_posts/2019-04-22-go-exporting-millions-records-from-mysql-table-csv-file-tiago-melo.markdown

 ---
 ![Go: exporting millions of records from a MySQL table to a CSV file - a comparison with a typical Java solution](/assets/images/2019-04-22-2494642c-3f18-4d8a-bb68-1c56174bea1d/2019-04-22-banner.png)

-# Go: exporting millions of records from a MySQL table to a CSV file - a comparison with a typical Java solution

 [In a previous post](https://www.linkedin.com/pulse/spring-boot-batch-exporting-millions-records-from-mysql-tiago-melo/), I've shown how to export all table rows to a [CSV file](https://pt.wikipedia.org/wiki/Comma-separated_values) in [Java](https://www.java.com), using [MySQL](https://dev.mysql.com/), [Spring Boot](https://spring.io/projects/spring-boot) and [Spring Batch](https://spring.io/projects/spring-batch).
 This time I'll do the same using [Go](https://golang.org/).

 ## Introduction